 But, the way you think about yourself turns into your reality.
 If you draw inaccurate conclusions about who you are and what you’re capable of doing, you’ll not only limit your potential, but you may also unknowingly be thinking your way into a host of stressful unhelpful symptoms.

 Our thoughts act as self perpetuating cycles.
 Understanding that what we think (and how we are thinking) directly influences how you feel and how you behave is crucial to helping ourselves get unstuck.
-Our 'stickness' is not happening to us, we are happening to it by the way we think about it.
+Our 'stuckness' is not happening to us, we are happening to it by the way we think about our experience.
 So if you think you’re a failure, you’ll feel like a failure.
 Then, you’ll act like a failure, which reinforces your belief that you must be a failure.

 There is the reality of the situation and then there is the way you're seeing it.